crossley/online_experiment_upwork/README.md

 ### stim_key.json
 Maps stim_id (i.e., the file name of the stimulu png) to its properties (e.g., contrast level).

-### trial_config.json
-Lists, for every trial, every stim_id that should be drawn to the screen and the position where it should be drawn.
-The position coordinates are in [0, 1], scaled up to screen coordinates.
-A game parameter to do this exists in parameters_config.json

 <a name = "data"></a>
 ## Data Collection
-Throughout the session, we collect as many useful data as possible, which is put in a JSON object, an example to this JSON object is shown in
+Throughout the session, we collect as many useful data as possible, which is put in a JSON object.
-./config/sample_session_data.json, This object is stringified and added to the DB as a string associated with the unique session ID. <br/>
 The data contains the following:
-* config_info: the configuration info used during the game
+* configInfo: the configuration info used during the game
-* environment_info: regarding the device and navigator used by the subject
+* environmentInfo: regarding the device and navigator used by the subject
 * events: all events of interest and their time stamp
    * session_begin: fired once at the beginning of the session
    * trial_begin: fired at the begining of every trial